omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 we see that in 1781, Uranus was about one quarter of revolution behind Neptune.
-Uranus revolution, being closer to the Sun, is faster, so it catches up and eventually, around 1820, they meet at closest point.
+Uranus revolution, being closer to the Sun, is faster, so it catches up and eventually, around 1820, the two meet at closest point (see chart).

-At this point, at a relatively small distance, gravity forces between planets are of maximum magnitude, but force direction is along the orbit radius, difficult to observe from Earth, and not affecting the planet's longitude.
+At this point, at a relatively small distance, gravity forces between planets are of maximum magnitude, but force directions are along the orbit radius, difficult to observe from Earth, and not affecting the planet's longitude.

 ![UranusNeptuneOrbits](UranusNeptune1871-1846.png)